easyforger/easyforger-samples/README.md

-## Imporant: this project is not maintained anymore - it was merged back into the core project at https://github.com/easyforger/easyforger
+## Important: this project is not maintained anymore - it was merged back into the core project at https://github.com/easyforger/easyforger

 # easyforger-samples